Top Questions to Ask Your Implant Dentist

 It is known, and you probably have seen in your research, that any dentist with a diploma can legally place dental implants.
 But an implant specialist has additional surgical training because he or she remained in school for 3 or more years compared to a standard dentist to learn the proper skills in placing dental implants.
 Dental specialty boards require high standards of training and performance in order for a dentist to be certified by them.
 Successful applicants of this certification receive additional diplomas in their specialty.
-To become “board-certified” and then receive “diplomat” status in their particular specialties additional rigorous testing must be passed before the specialty board.
-Periodontal specialists take two to three years of residency training after four years of dental school.
+Once a dentist becomes “board-certified” they can then receive “diplomate” status in their particular specialties.
+This requires additional rigorous testing that must be passed from the specialty board.
+Periodontist, like Dr. Silberg, take two to three years of residency training after four years of dental school.
 Dr. Silberg is recognized as a Top Periodontist in Pittsburgh, and is a Board-Certified Diplomat for the American Academy of Periodontology.

-You want the dentist that places your implants to be experienced and knowledgeable in handling the most routine dental implant procedures, as well as the most complex dental implant procedures.
-There is a difference between someone that places 15 implants a year and someone that places hundreds every year.
+You want the dentist who places your dental implants to be experienced and knowledgeable in handling the most routine of procedures, as well as the most complex.
+There is a difference between someone that places 15 dental implants a year and someone that places hundreds every year.
 Dr. Silberg has placed over 4,000 implants since 1985.
 Ask your dentist how many dental implants they have placed this year.
 Rookie or Master?
 You decide.

-As frightening as it may seem, many dentists today take one or two-day courses on dental implant placement, work on plastic model jaws and/or buy surgical implant kits to get started in dental implant placement.
-Even more frightening, some dentists surgically place dental implants on unsuspecting patients with less or no training whatsoever.
+As frightening as it may seem, many dentists today only take a one or two-day course on dental implant placement, work on plastic model jaws and/or buy surgical dental implant kits to get started.
+What is even more frightening is the fact that some dentists surgically place dental implants on unsuspecting patients with little to no training whatsoever.
 You should ALWAYS check to make sure your dentist has the proper training, experience and credentials.
 A board certified surgeon spends 3 to 4 years after dental school to become properly trained.
 You are not purchasing a toaster.
 You are reconstructing a part of your body and Experience Truly Matters.
 Ask your dentist about their training

 Anyone can show you a picture in a dental journal or in a textbook.
 The best implant dentists routinely photograph and document their cases to learn, teach and brag.
-Thats right, to brag.
-Here at the Silberg Center, we love all of our success stories and show them proudly.
-Make sure you ask to see actual cases before you choose your implant dentist.
-(See OUR SUCCESS STORIES .)
+Yes, that's right, to brag.
+Here at The Silberg Center of Dental Science, we love all of our success stories and show them proudly.
+Ask your dentist to see actual cases before you choose them as your implant dentist.
+(See OUR SUCCESS STORIES)

-All state licensing boards attempt to establish minimum standards of practice in the dental community for specialty practices and procedures.
-Despite the efforts of the state licensing boards, these efforts do not guarantee that your dentist is qualified to perform specialty procedures, especially when it comes to placement of dental implants.
-A dentist that actively pursues excellence in implant care will spend 50 to 100 hours or more a year in continuing education and study, to hone, refine and update their treatment skills.
+All state licensing boards establish minimum standards of practice in the dental community for specialty practices and procedures.
+Despite the efforts of the state licensing boards, these efforts do not always guarantee that your dentist is qualified to perform any specialty procedure, especially when it comes to placement of dental implants.
+A dentist that actively pursues excellence in dental implant care will spend 50 to 100 hours or more a year in continuing education and study, to hone, refine and update their treatment skills.
 Make sure that your dentist measures up.
 Ask to see the list of courses.
-Dr. Silberg routinely spends 90 to 100 hours a year in continuing education.
+Dr. Silberg routinely spends 90 to 100 hours each and every year in continuing education

-A practitioner that only looks at your missing tooth or teeth is not interested in the long-term health and success of your dental implants.
+A dentist that only looks at your missing tooth or teeth is not interested in your long-term dental health or success of your dental implants.
 You should always make sure your initial exam includes the following evaluations:

 - An oral cancer screening

-- An overall examination of the health of your gums
+- Examination of the health of your gums

-- A complete bite evaluation including patterns of looseness and tooth wear and overall bite function.
+- A complete bite evaluation including patterns of looseness, tooth wear and overall bite function.